Research

 - Independent research projects — developing their own research questions within my broader agenda, with several student projects resulting in published reports

 Past student projects have included investigations of Italian neofascism, militant accelerationist coalition-building, the French far-right on encrypted platforms, and AI implications for counterterrorism.
-I currently supervise four undergraduate RAs working on apocalyptic language analysis in social media data.

 Future Research Directions